-Duchess received an honoured gift from Her Majesty on her wedding anniversary.
+The Duchess of Cambridge received an honoured gift from Her Majesty on her wedding anniversary.
 The Queen appointed her Dame Grand Cross of the Royal Victorian Order for services to the Sovereign.
 On Thursday, Princess Charlotte will be celebrating her 4th birthday.

 Today’s visit marks the Duchess’s continued desire to shine a spotlight on child mental health issues and the importance of early intervention, and working with the whole family, can make to those in vulnerable situations.
-Catherine is keen to draw attention to the ways in which this charity is making progress in their work to lead a step change in children’s and young people’s mental health care.
+Catherine is keen to draw attention to the ways in which this charity is making progress in its work to lead a step-change in children’s and young people’s mental health care.

 The opening event was hosted by the broadcaster and journalist and mental health advocate Kate Silverton who also hosted a mental health conference Duchess attended in February this year.